lz4/lz4/lib/README.md

 Definitions which are not guaranteed to remain stable in future versions, are protected behind macros, such as `LZ4_STATIC_LINKING_ONLY`.
-As the name implies, these definitions can only be invoked in the context of static linking ***only***.
+As the name strongly implies, these definitions should only be invoked in the context of static linking ***only***.
 Otherwise, dependent application may fail on API or ABI break in the future.
-The associated symbols are also not present in dynamic library by default.
+The associated symbols are also not exposed by the dynamic library by default.
-Should they be nonetheless needed, it's possible to force their publication by using build macro `LZ4_PUBLISH_STATIC_FUNCTIONS`.
+Should they be nonetheless needed, it's possible to force their publication by using build macros `LZ4_PUBLISH_STATIC_FUNCTIONS` and `LZ4F_PUBLISH_STATIC_FUNCTIONS`.

 #### Build macros